perez987/Intel-UHD-630-on-macOS/README.md

 ---

+**Note about igfxfw and rps-control** (thanks @5T33Z0)

+Many Coffee Lake iGPUs work fine without loading Apple GUC firmware or enabling RPS Control.
+But those who have graphical issues (low max frequency, fixed frequency that does not vary, screen glitches, etc.) can play with 2 available properties:

+- Apple GUC (disabled by default): it can be enabled by `igfxfw` property (02 as Data) or `igfxfw=2` boot arg.
+It forces loading of Apple Graphics Unit Control (GUC) firmware (graphics accelerator uses Apple firmware scheduler).
+It improves Intel Quick Sync Video and iGPU performance.
+Ir requires chipset supporting Intel Management Engine v12 or newer (H310, C246, B360, H370, Q370, Z390, Z490, etc.).
+It's buggy and not advisable to use.
+Should be tested on a case by case basis.
+- RPS Control (disabled by default): it can be enabled by `rps-control` property (01 as Data) or `igfxrpsc=2` boot arg.
+It enables RPS control patch (graphics accelerator uses host preemptive scheduler).
+Improves iGPU performance on Kaby Lake and newer using older chipsets without Intel Management Engine v12 support (Z370 and others). `rps-control`property was enabled in WhateverGreen until macOS 10.15.6, in this version it had major issues and, since then, WhateverGreen has disabled it by default.

+Recommendations:

+- If the iGPU has normal frequencies and power consumption for that model and the screen works fine >> it is not necessary to use any of the 2 settings
+- Both should not be used at the same time because they are based on different modes of operation
+- `igfxfw` takes precedence over `igfxrpsc` when both are set
+- Boards supporting Intel ME 12 and newer can try `igfxfw=2`
+- For boards with older chipsets, RPS-Control is an option
+- There are comments of OC developers saying that `rps-control` is better than `igfxfw` (Big Sur an newer) because of the bug that seems to be in Apple GUC.

+**Note about KP waking from sleep**

-**Note**: If you have KP or black screen when macOS wakes from sleep, you have to replace hda-gfx property with No-hda-gfx, this usually fixes those KPs but audio through HDMI is lost.
+If you have KP or black screen when macOS wakes from sleep, you have to replace `hda-gfx` property with `No-hda-gfx`, this usually fixes those KPs but audio through HDMI is lost.
 Replace:

 ``` xml
 <key>hda-gfx</key>